cj-mills/christianjmills/_posts/2021-12-6-OpenVINO-Object-Detection-for-Unity-Tutorial-In-Editor.md

 ## Modify Unity Project

 Now we can update the Unity project to accommodate the changes we made to the OpenVINO project.
-There are also some additional changes we will implement to make things easier when building the project
+There are also some additional changes we will implement to make things easier when building the project.

 ### Open the Project

 Open the OpenVINO_YOLOX_Demo project in the Unity Editor.

 ### Add Editor Tools

 Next, create a new folder in the Assets section called Editor.
 Inside the Editor folder, create a new script called PrepareAssets.
 Open the script in the code editor.

 #### Required Namespaces